nssrico/nssrico/README.md

 ## Objective

 Seeking an internship opportunity to apply my skills in real-world environments.
 I focus on strengthening system security and supporting threat analysis by leveraging both technical knowledge and problem-solving skills.
+Overall I just want to have fun with my homelab and display what I learn!

 ## Skills